brittpinder/ios-reference/swift/optionals/README.md

 An implicitly unwrapped optional, written with an exclamation mark (!) after the type (ex: `String!`), is like a regular optional in that it can contain a value or be `nil`, however it doesn't need to be unwrapped before it is used.
 There is a danger in this because if for whatever reason, your implicitly unwrapped optional contains `nil`, your app will crash and you won't be able to prevent it.
 Therefore implicitly unwrapped optionals require you to be absolutely sure there's a value before you use them.

-The most common reason for using an implicitly unwrapped optional is in the case where something will start off as `nil` but contain a value by the time we need it and won't be `nil` ever again.
-For example, when you create outlets using Interface Builder, they are created as implicitly unwrapped optionals because when your view controller is being created, those outlets will all be `nil`, but shortly after they get set to real views and won't be destroyed until the whole view controller is destroyed.
+The most common reason for using an implicitly unwrapped optional is in the case where something will start off as `nil` but contain a value by the time it's needed and won't be `nil` ever again.
+For example, when outlets are created using Interface Builder, they are created as implicitly unwrapped optionals because they are `nil` when the view controller is being created and get set to real values shortly after (and won't be destroyed until the view controller is destroyed).

 `@IBOutlet weak var searchTextField: UITextField!`